 Francesca is a cellist and producer specialising in Klezmer and improvisation.
 She works with live electronics, composes music for video games and documentaries, collaborates with groundbreaking artists such as Imogen Heap and Talvin Singh MBE, and is one half of the critically acclaimed duo Fran & Flora.
 She is co-director of the Cliftonville Cultural Space; a new multi-arts space in Margate (previously Margate Synagogue) and hosts monthly radio show on Margate Radio.
+Francesca is currently living in Boston, studying on the Graduate Contemporary Improvisation programme at the New England Conservatory.

 ‘Ter-Bergs vocals have a cool charm [whilst her] cello passionately laments.’ – Clive Bell, The Wire.